-Other Ways To Help
+Other Ways to Help

-Here are a few other ways to help this organization grow
+Here are a few other ways to help HETRA!!

 HETRA and the United Way

 HETRA is considered a qualified nonaffiliated agency with United Way.
 To designate your contribution you will need to list us on your donation form under Section C. Please include HETRA's name and address below: